Skip to Content

 Once you have decided on the meat for your tacos, why not lay it all out for guests or family in the style of a taco bar? you can go wild with Mexican accompaniments like avocados, pickled onions, different cheeses, radishes, cilantro, guacamole, etc.

 The recipe below has a “low-ish” carb count.
-Traditional tacos al pastor are marinated over pineapple slices and topped with fresh chopped pineapples.
+Traditional tacos al pastor are marinated over pineapple slices and topped with fresh chopped pineapples, and pineapples are not low carb.

 The pineapple is a problem for low carb or keto people.
 There is just no getting around how much sugar is in pineapple.
 In one cup of pineapple there are 22 grams of carbs and 16 grams of sugar.